mjpete3/x12/README.md

     * The Perl X12 parser by Prasad Poruporuthan, search.cpan.org/~prasad/X12-0.09/lib/X12/Parser.pm
     * The Ruby port of the above by Chris Parker, rubyforge.org/projects/x12-parser/
     * This project originated from App Design's X12 parser.
 	* Project was forked by Sean Walberg, creating version 1.2.0 in April 2012.
+	* Project was forked by Marty Petersen in November 2012, creating pd_x12.

 # Change Log
+3/22/13 - releases 1.4.1 - 1.4.3
+* Fix errors in the 835.xml file

+3/11/13 - release 1.4.0
+* Added X12 definitions for 271 transaction
+* Renamed the gem to be all lower case so Rails and other frameworks autoload the project as a gem
+* Added an each method to segments to simplify looping through repeating segments

 1/26/13 - relesase 1.3.6
 * changed the referencing of the misc directory so that local copies of the xml definitions are not required
 * added an init.rb file in the root